StarfishJ/SceneSound-hackathon/README.md

 - **Backend**:
   - Python
   - Flask
   - PyTorch (Places365 model)
-  - Spotify Web API
+  - Spotify Web API   (if the device is running offline, the program can run without API, API is only used to show thumbnail pictures)

 ## Getting Started